shawnoster/notes-public/dnd.wintersail.md

 ### Dragon Followers

-Followers can be found in almost every party spot worth visiting along the beach, usually in groups of three to four, and identified by facial tattoos mimicing turtle face spot patterns.
-Unless antagonised they're relaxed, good-natured, happy to drink with a stranger that's buying, and open about their employeer.
+Followers can be found in almost every party spot worth visiting along the beach, usually in groups of three to four, and identified by facial tattoos mimicking turtle face spot patterns.
+Unless antagonized they're relaxed, good-natured, happy to drink with a stranger that's buying, and open about their employer.

 If pushed to fight consult the "Fighting Followers" section.